 PhotoRec (Open Source that works = Donation is certainly deserved here!)

 At this point, I was ready to accept defeat.
-And I decided to try PhotoRec – an open source solution.
+So, I decided to try PhotoRec – an open source solution.
 PhotoRec lists every file it can recover.
 It DID NOT have MTS files on the list, so I was not hopeful.
 I tried it anyway, and I let it run overnight.
 I’m not sure when it picked up on all the files, but when I woke about 1 or 2 hours later (a bathroom run), I noticed that PhotoRec picked up on about 10 M2TS files.
 I clicked on each of them and lo and behold there they were.
 I was ecstatic.
 I checked the PhotoRec site (http://www.cgsecurity.org/wiki/PhotoRec) and though I confirmed that it doesn’t say it can recover MTS files, it does say it can recover M2TS files from which I understand is a Blue-Ray file, or at least blue-ray compatible.
-I don’t think the Lumix shoots in M2TS, I pretty sure of it, but interstingly, it looks like PhotoRec repaired the file and assigned it as M2TS.
+I don’t think the Lumix shoots in M2TS, I pretty sure of it, but interestingly, it looks like PhotoRec repaired the file and assigned it as M2TS.
 Strange, but quite honestly I kind of don’t care, as long as I can use the file.
-I don’t know if greatly affects the quality of the file, but I don’t see anything unusual.
+I don’t know if it greatly affects the quality of the file, but I don’t see anything unusual.

 I’ll have to get permission to upload the MTS video, but that’s another post.